LukasWoodtli/WebPage/pelican/content/agile_sw_development.md

 But sometimes there are special roles like teser, documentation writer or specialists of any kind.

+The main tasks of the Team are:

+- Development (coding)
+- Unit Tests
+- Definition of Done
+- Development Documentation

 Other
 -----

-There are none other people involved in the productive work cycle than the three mentioned above.
+There are no other people involved in the productive work cycle than the three mentioned above.
 If someone wants the **Team** do something he has to speak with the **Product Owner**.
 At some presentations and meetings there are guests allowed.
 But they can't decide anything or delegate any